lexoyo/slides/README.md

 - On-screen buttons for navigation
 - Shows current slide, next slide, and presenter notes

+## Presentations Storage

+All presentations are stored in the `presentations/` directory.
+This directory can be mounted as a persistent volume in Docker/CapRover.

+See [PRESENTATIONS.md](PRESENTATIONS.md) for detailed documentation on managing presentations.

+### Quick Overview

+- Each presentation: `presentations/name.md` + `presentations/name.json`
+- Docker volume: `-v ./presentations:/app/presentations`
+- Survives container restarts and redeployments

 ## Deployment on CapRover

 ### Prerequisites